armno/dotfiles/readme.md

 git clone git@github.com:armno/dotfiles.git
 ```

+### Switching from bash to zsh

+TODO: I don't even remember how.

 ### homebrew

 [Install Homebrew](https://brew.sh/), then install all packages needed for the set up mentioned in this readme.